Clairefox/PowerShell/README.md

 # PowerShell
-A collection of PowerShell scripts and modules I've created.
+A collection of my PowerShell scripts and modules.